Michael H. Miller: Career

 Miller assumed command of Carrier Strike Group Seven/Ronald Reagan Strike Group on 15 April 2005.
 His next posting in 2008 was as Chief of the Navy's Office of Legislative Affairs.

 Superintendent

 On 3 August 2010, Miller relieved Vice Admiral Jeffrey Fowler as Superintendent of the United States Naval Academy.
 On 23 July 2014, Vice Admiral Walter E. Carter Jr. relieved Miller as Superintendent.
 Secretary of the Navy Ray Mabus presented the Navy Distinguished Service Medal as an end-of-tour award to Miller.
 During the ceremony, Miller had been slated to retire after 40 years of active naval service.

 Retirement

-Miller retired from the Navy on 1 August 2015, after over 41 years of exemplary service.
+Miller retired from the Navy on 1 August 2015, after over 41 years of service.
 He and Barbara have decided to stay in Annapolis close to his Alma Mater to see his 2 second sons Brock 29' and Brady 31' graduate from USNA:)